Print

 Pre-vertebral soft tissues (posterior air column; ETT distorts) ~1/4 AP diameter vertebral bosies C1-C4; approximately triples ledge-like C4-5 (Oropharynx bifurcates to collapsed posterior esophagus, anterior trachea).
 Pre-vertebral tissues (and adenoids) more prominent in children and may be expanded in crying/screaming child

-Soft Tx calcifications - mostly ignore; anteriorly mostly vascular and/or thyroid, hyoid, cricoid cartilages (check Normal Variants and AP and old images); posterior to spinous process tips, smooth mature well-defined oval radiodensities are ‘incidental nuchal calcification/ossification’ (reflect old healed soft tissue trauma).
-Sella, Mandible, base of skull, perimeter of image, ‘corners’: responsible for anything unusual on image
+Soft Tx calcifications - mostly ignore; anteriorly mostly vascular and/or thyroid, hyoid, cricoid cartilages (check Normal Variants and AP and old images); posterior to spinous process tips, smooth mature well-defined oval radiodensities at muscle/subQ fat interface are ‘incidental nuchal calcification/ossification’ (reflect old healed soft tissue trauma)Sella, Mandible, base of skull, perimeter of image, ‘corners’: responsible for anything unusual on image

 AP: never shows C1-C3 (therefore Odontoid AP routine 3rd image) so need to count retrograde.T1 usually the level with 1st rib BUT cervical ribs (usually small, unilateral or asymmetric but can be surprising large and symmetric), C7 or T1 anomalies, or partial rib resections not uncommon esp. at Hopkins.
 Therefore determine which level is C7 using TRANSVERSE PROCESSES C7 which are horizontal or slope DOWN, while transverse processes T1 slope UP, confirming vertebral numbering.
-This is important to assess ETT placement, which should be no more proxiaml than T1-T2.
+This is important to assess ETT placement, which should be no more proximal than T1-T2.

 ROTATION: Spinous processes define AP midline; have variable inverted-V appearances (see normal variants).
 Medial margins clavicles center over spinous processes or patient is ROTATED which modifies tracheal assessment.
-Trachea should be centered over spinous processes and roughly symmetrically cylindrical caudal to subglottic narrowing.
-Rotation (check medial clavicles) far more common than tracheal shift or deviation, CAVEAT!
+Trachea should be centered over spinous processes and be a roughly symmetrically tube caudal to subglottic narrowing.
+Rotation (check medial clavicles) far more common than tracheal shift or deviation.
+CAVEAT!
 If trachea appears truly deviated, compressed, or bowed: check old studies (radiographs of chest or C spine, CTs) for chronicity and to assess if changing (substernal thyroid is common, can be known and unchanged for years; enlargement unusual but must detect; other anterior mediastinal masses more worrisome; new or rapidly enlarging mass compressing trachea is urgent finding, can be neoplasm, hematoma, abscess).

 LATERAL MARGINS of AP spine should be sine waves, undulating and continuous.
 The transverse processes are tiny and poorly visible, compared to the L spine.